cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ### Plain text output

-Printing text, variables and expressions just as they are is possible using the `print()` and `println()` functions.
+Printing text, variables, and expressions just as they are is possible using the `print()` and `println()` functions.
 These functions take any number of arguments and generate a `print` instruction for each of them.
 The `println()` function outputs one additional `print` instruction containing just the `"\n"` string, creating a new line in the text to be printed.

 The value returned by functions performing plain text output corresponds to the value of the last argument in the argument list.
-If there were no arguments in the list (e.g. `println()`), the returned value is `null`.
+If there were no arguments in the list (e.g., `println()`), the returned value is `null`.

 ### Compile-time formatting

 If the first argument passed to the `print()` or `println()` function is a [formattable string literal](SYNTAX.markdown#formattable-string-literals), the functions perform compile-time formatting.
 All `$` characters inside the formattable string literal are replaced with variables and expressions like this:

-* If the `$` character is followed by a variable name, the variable is printed (external variables with the `$` prefix, e.g. `$X`, aren't supported).
+* If the `$` character is followed by a variable name, the variable is printed (external variables with the `$` prefix, e.g., `$X`, aren't supported).
 * If the `$` character is not followed by a variable name, next argument from the argument list is printed.
 * To separate the variable name from the rest of the text, enclose the name in curly braces: `${name}`.
 This is not necessary if the next character cannot be part of a variable name. `${}` can be used to place an argument from the argument list immediately followed by some text.
 * It is possible to put expressions, including, for example, function calls, in curly braces: `${sum / count}`.
 * The `\` character can be used to escape the `\` and `$` characters:
   * `print($"a\$b");` outputs `a$b`,
   * `print($"a\\$b");` outputs `a\` followed by the value of `b`.
-* The `\n` sequence is translated to a newline as usual, while no other characters utilize the escape character:
+* The `\n` sequence is translated to a newline as usual, while no other characters use the escape character:
   * `print($"a\nb");` outputs `a\nb` (`\n` in the text creates a newline when output),
   * `print($"a\b\\c");` outputs `a\b\c`: the first `\` is kept as is, while the second one is used to escape the third one.